Non-robustness of diffusion estimates on networks with measurement error

-Our work demonstrates the general care needed in identifying the limits of what models can reasonably predict to inform policy.
-Tools must be used for exactly what they are developed.
-Aggregate concepts geared towards retrospective calculations may be good for just that purpose-- certain aggregates, e.g., $\mathcal{R}_0$, may better be used as descriptive rather than prescriptive tools.
+Our results establish that forecast failure in network diffusion is governed by the geometric relationship between missing and observed links.
+When the observed network has polynomial expansion, even vanishingly small geometrically unaligned missing links transform expansion properties, generating catastrophic forecast errors.
+The key mechanism is that missing links function as jump links---even those connecting geographically or socially proximate nodes---serving as escape hatches in graph distance on the observed network $L_n$, bridging regions that are macroscopically separated in the metric that governs diffusion dynamics.
+The small-worlds phenomenon of \cite{watts1998collective}---demonstrated numerically on ring lattices---is a manifestation of this principle.

+Theorem~\ref{thm:no-failure-mar} provides sufficient conditions for robustness that complement the failure conditions in Theorem~\ref{thm:main-polynomial}: forecast failure arises when missing links disrupt the expansion structure of the observed network, but not when they merely thin it.
+The contrast between aligned and unaligned measurement error has direct practical implications, though intermediate cases remain open (Remark~\ref{rem:scope-contrast}).
+Common data-collection practices---geographic proximity proxies, interaction frequency thresholds, survey boundaries---systematically produce unaligned measurement error, because they disproportionately miss links that bridge different network regions.
+The most valuable investment for applied researchers may therefore be understanding the \emph{geometry} of measurement error in their data, rather than estimating the \emph{rate} of missing links.
+That said, geometry is not the only consideration: even under aligned error, Theorem~\ref{thm:no-failure-mar} requires the censoring rate to satisfy $\varepsilon_n T_n^{q+1} \to 0$, so a non-trivial volume of missing links remains problematic regardless of geometry.

+Importantly, ``long-range'' in our framework means far apart in \emph{graph distance on $L_n$}---not necessarily in geographic or social distance.
+A link between geographically nearby locations is a long-range shortcut if $L_n$ provides no short path between them.

+Aggregates like $\mathcal{R}_0$ may be better used as descriptive than prescriptive tools.